-Over the past few years, we have had the pleasure of designing and implementing CoachingOurselves programs in organizations around the world.
-Many of the programs were based around the same premises: participants completed 6 CoachingOurselves sessions over 6 months, including a kick-off event to introduce the format and modules at the beginning and an evaluation at the end.
-What we’ve taken away from these experiences is that the success and impact of CoachingOurselves on managerial learning relies on much more than just scheduling the meetings; organizations must answer the important questions: why, who, and what?
+Over the past few years, we have designed and implemented CoachingOurselves programs around the world.
+Many followed a similar pattern: participants complete 6 CoachingOurselves sessions over 6 months, with a kick-off event to get started and evaluation at the end.
+The success and impact relies on the important questions: why, who, and what?

 What do we mean?
-To design a successful CoachingOurselves program, the following must be defined:
+To design a successful program, the following must be defined:

-- Why are we asking people to participate in the CoachingOurselves program and what are our goals and the expected outcomes?
+- Why are we asking people to participate and what are our goals and the expected outcomes?

-- Who will be part of the program, how will the groups be divided, who will be facilitating and coordinating the sessions, and who will be managing the overall program?
+- Who will be part of the program, how will the groups be divided, who will be facilitating and coordinating, and who will be managing the program?

-- What modules are they going to use and in what sequence?
+- What topics are they going to use and in what sequence?

-- After each session, participants articulate whether or not they felt it was a useful way to spend their time.
+- After each session, participants discuss whether they felt it was a useful way to spend their time.

-- Participants commit to specific actions at the end of each module and the quality and quantity of these actions can be captured and evaluated.
+- Participants commit to actions and the quality and quantity of these actions can be captured and evaluated.

 Almost as important as the “why”, is the “who”, or rather, how the organization will divide participants into groups.
-Each CoachingOurselves session should include 4-6 participants max and are typically comprised of either intact teams or cross functional/departmental groups.
-This builds on the “why” and organizers need to think back to their desired outcomes and then group participants based on what will most help them achieve these goals.
-There is no right or wrong way to go about this and the process relies heavily on good judgement and common sense.
-Our one recommendation is not to have more than one level of difference in hierarchy in each group.
+Each CoachingOurselves session should include 4-6 participants typically comprised of intact teams or cross functional/departmental groups.
+Organizers need to group participants based on what will help them achieve their goals.
+There is no right or wrong way and the process relies heavily on good judgement and common sense.
+We recommend not to have more than one level of difference in hierarchy in each group.

-We have over 80 modules – how do you start choosing which ones will work for your organization?
-Our modules are grouped by themes and appropriateness for different management levels.
-Often, people get lost reading through our modules to find the perfect fit for their groups and organization.
-This is not only time consuming, but entirely unnecessary because people learn through dialog and reflection on the modules, unique to each group, and not the contents themselves.
+We have over 80 topics – how do you start choosing which ones will work for your organization?
+Our topics are grouped by themes and appropriateness for different management levels.
 We recommend designers start by scanning through the titles of our topics with this in mind, and we can help narrow down your choice.

-We recommend the following titles as strong first modules:
+We recommend the following as good first topics:

 - Strategic Blindspots